 “You and your gramma.”
 His repetitions could have been annoying, but that lovely accent disarmed her, brine to sweet.
 “Live here.”

 Perversely, the mix of accusation and incredulity merely kindled more respect for this arsy, fox-haired grandfather.
-Jana offered up another smile and shrug.
+Jo offered up another smile and shrug.
 “Looks like we do now.”

 The stave slowly, if surely, began to lower.
 “You’re American.”